openhab/openhab-python/README.md

 ### module scope

-The scope module encapsulates all [default jsr223 objects/presets](https://www.openhab.org/docs/configuration/jsr223.html#default-preset-importpreset-not-required) into a new object.
+The module `scope` encapsulates all [default jsr223 objects/presets](https://www.openhab.org/docs/configuration/jsr223.html#default-preset-importpreset-not-required) into a new object.
 You can use it like below

 ```python